Actipro/WPF-Controls/Documentation/topics/editors/editboxes/enumeditbox.md

 This scenario is fully supported by [EnumEditBox](xref:@ActiproUIRoot.Controls.Editors.EnumEditBox).
 A `System.ComponentModel.DataAnnotations.DisplayAttribute` can be applied to a value to give it an alternate textual description.
 Then as long as the [UseDisplayAttributes](xref:@ActiproUIRoot.Controls.Editors.EnumEditBox.UseDisplayAttributes) property is set to `true`, that alternate text will be used.

 If the `DisplayAttribute.ResourceType` property is left blank, it will use the direct value specified by the `Name` property.
 Otherwise, it will look in the specified resource `Type` for a localized resource value within the property indicated by `Name`.
+If the `Name` property is undefined, the `ShortName` property will be used instead.

 In this example, the `DisplayAttribute` will look for a property named `MyFirstValue` in the string resources type `MyResources` and use that property's value: